 - 2 egg yolks

-- 1 tsp pumpkin spice plus 1 tbsp for coating
+- 1 teaspoon pumpkin spice plus 1 tablespoon for coating

 - 2 ½ cups all-purpose flour

 - 1 teaspoon baking soda

 - ½ tablespoon cinnamon